-If you had to boil the new issue down into a few favourite quotes, what would they be?
+If you had to boil the new issue down into a few favorite quotes, what would they be?

-"I feel it is my duty, without question, to write articles that shed light on the people, communities, races, colours and creeds who are not getting enough coverage and whose voices aren't being heard.
-If that is my only impact as an editor then that would be enough for me." -- Lynette Nylander, writer, editor and creative consultant
+"I feel it is my duty, without question, to write articles that shed light on the people, communities, races, colors, and creeds who are not getting enough coverage and whose voices aren't being heard.
+If that is my only impact as an editor then that would be enough for me." - Lynette Nylander, writer, editor, and creative consultant

 Where can we buy Typical Girls zine, and what's next?

 As always, the most joyous part of creating TG is getting to be a part of so many wonderful events after publishing.
 The zine community is often spoken about as this wonderful, inclusive space.
 It might sound as if I'm constantly gushing about it, but it really is incredible how there is no sense of competition.
 Everyone really supports the work each other does, and it makes the whole process worthwhile.

 We've spent the last couple of weeks at DIY Cultures and Offprint.
 It's been such a humbling experience being able to meet other publishers, and speak to readers about the issue.
 My favorite conversations are ones that I have with parents who are looking for a publication for their children.
 Knowing that the magazine could end up in the hands of teenagers who are akin to our younger selves is such a wonderful thought.